Aug 27, 2020

 ROBERT: Oh!

-GREG WARNER: Usually, I pretend to misunderstand at the key moment.
+GREG WARNER: Usually, I pretend to misunderstand at that key moment.
 I say, "Yes, I'm a very serious international journalist."
-And -- but the story that I want to tell you, it took place a couple months ago.
+And—but the story that I want to tell you, it took place a couple months ago.

 [ARCHIVE CLIP, John Kerry: Good afternoon everybody.
 I'm really pleased to be back in Africa.]